dynaconf/dynaconf/docs/index.md

     ---

-    > ℹ️ You can create the files yourself instead of using the `dynaconf init` command and it give any name you want instead of the default `config.py` (the file must be in your importable python path)
+    > ℹ️ You can create the files yourself instead of using the `dynaconf init` command and it gives any name you want instead of the default `config.py` (the file must be in your importable python path)

 ???
 "Or using Flask"

     #### Using Flask

     === "app.py"
-        In your Flask project import `FlaskDynaconf` extension and initialize as a Flask extension.
+        In your Flask project import `FlaskDynaconf` extension and initialize it as a Flask extension.
         ```python hl_lines="2 6"
         from flask import Flask
         from dynaconf import FlaskDynaconf